John Ball (priest): Biography

 It is possible that John Ball was the son of William and Joan Ball of Peldon near Colchester.
 He was born c.
-1338 and it has been suggested that his name is first mentioned in the Colchester Court Rolls of 30 January 1352, when, on coming of age in 1350 he acknowledged the tenancy of a tenement between East and West Stockwell Street in the town.
+1338 and it has been suggested that his name is first mentioned in the Colchester Court Rolls of 30 January 1352, when, on coming of age in 1350, he acknowledged the tenancy of a tenement between East and West Stockwell Street in the town.
 Whether this is the John Ball from the Peasants' Revolt is not clear and others see this among the "speculative attempts" at reconstructing Ball's early life.

 Ball trained as a priest in York and referred to himself, according to Thomas Walsingham, as "Seynte Marie priest of York".
 He later moved to Norwich and to Colchester.
 At that time, England was exhausted by death on a massive scale and crippling taxes.
-The Black Death was followed by years of war, which had to be paid for.
+The Black Death in England was followed by years of war, which had to be paid for.
 The population was nearly halved by disease, and overworked, and onerous flat-rate poll taxes were imposed.

 His utterances brought him into conflict with Simon of Sudbury, Archbishop of Canterbury, and he was thrown in prison on several occasions.
 He also appears to have been excommunicated; owing to which, in 1366 it was forbidden for anyone to hear him preach.
 These measures, however, did not moderate his opinions, nor diminish his popularity, and he took to speaking to parishioners in churchyards after official services.

 Ball was imprisoned in Maidstone, Kent, at the time of the 1381 Revolt.
 What is recorded of his adult life comes from hostile sources emanating from the religious and political social order.
 He is said to have gained considerable fame as a roving preacher without a parish or any link to the established order by expounding the doctrines of John Wycliffe, and especially by his insistence on social equality.
 He delivered radical sermons in many places, including Ashen, Billericay, Bocking, Braintree, Cressing Temple, Dedham, Coggeshall, Fobbing, Goldhanger, Great Baddow, Little Henny, Stisted and Waltham.